A Sequential Quadratic Programming Method for Optimization with Stochastic Objective Functions, Deterministic Inequality Constraints and Robust Subproblems: Stochastic setting

 \subsection{Algorithm}

-Now consider \eqref{eq:prob_determ}.
-We present a stochastic SQP algorithm modeled after the SQP scheme described in Section \ref{sec:dset}, however using a noisy sample for the subproblem objective gradient and a stochastic line search procedure as given in \cite{paquette2020stochastic}.
+Now consider \eqref{eq:prob}.
+We present a stochastic SQP algorithm modeled after Algorithm \ref{sqp}, however using a noisy sample for the subproblem objective gradient and a stochastic line search procedure as given in \cite{paquette2020stochastic}.